Content on this page was generated by AI and has not been manually reviewed.

 • Update any internal documents or governance policies to reflect the new leadership.

 What if the owner account is inaccessible?
+Want to Delete a Discord Server on Mobile Heres How to Do It 2026

 • If you’re unable to access the owner account, you’ll need to contact Discord support.
 In some cases, you can regain access through account recovery processes or by verifying ownership of the server via registered email addresses and server credentials.
 It’s crucial to have a secondary trusted admin ready to coordinate with support and avoid a chaotic transition.